LBCrion/sfwbar/doc/sfwbar.rst

   effect.

 disable = [true|false]
-  can be sued to disable a widget without commenting out the entire section.
+  disables a widget without commenting out the entire section.
   I.e. setting `disable = true;` will discard the widget definition.

+``Button`` widget may contain the following property

+type = [image|label]
+  controls whether the widget value is displayed as an image or text.

 ``Taskbar`` widget may contain the following options